AntCMS-org/AntLoader/README.md

 Here are a few things to note about the APCu mode:

  - AntLoader generates a random key based on the directory it resides in.
 This ensures a unique key name to avoid accidentally overwriting APCu keys.
 The generated key remains static throughout the lifespan of the application.
-   - As long as you aren't running two seperate PHP applications & using the same copy of AntLoader (which you shouldn't be), this is sufficient to prevent issues.
+   - As long as you aren't running two separate PHP applications & using the same copy of AntLoader (which you shouldn't be), this is sufficient to prevent issues.
  - Depending on your web server configuration, using APCu may allow the classmap to be accessed by other PHP applications.
 However, in the case of AntLoader, this information only includes the namespaces/classes within your application and their respective paths.
  - By default, AntLoader stores the classmap with APCu using a Time-to-Live (TTL) of 7 days.